jeroenooms/opencpu-pages/_posts/2014-04-20-opencpu-release-14.md

 ## Questions

 If you have any problems, questions, feedback or suggestions feel free to send an email on the <a href="../../faq.html">mailing list</a> or open an issue on github.
 As is the case for many open source projects, good software comes with terrible documentation.
-But if anything is not working or unclear please do let me know.
+But if anything is not working or unclear please do let me know; it is probably something small.